- slide 1 of 5

 - slide 5 of 5

-Spice up the sentence
+Spice Up the Sentence

 The main lesson in these alliteration activities may seem a little outrageous for everyday writing but it serves a purpose.
 In a fun way your students will learn about alliteration and how it can spice up their writing.
 It will encourage them to add colorful words to their sentences.
-Take the time to point out and praise alliteration usage in the work they do.
+Take the time to point out and praise usage of this technique in the work they do.
 Their scintillating sentences will liven up the time you spend reading their work,too!